joaob-2020/hangman/README.md

 If he guessed the word, win 10 points, if  he guessed a wrong letter, lose a point.
 If he did not guess the word, lose 10 points.
 There is a 2 player mode, where one player write the word and the other one try to guess.
-In case the player plays against the pc, there are two choices: using a random word using a theme, or not.
+In case the player plays against the PC, the PC chooses a random word from a list.

 The words file was accessed in 2022-06-01: https://natura.di.uminho.pt/download/sources/Dictionaries/wordlists/LATEST/